-Turkish journalist detained over social media postings
+Turkish journalist detained, others go on trial

 - Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death VIEW

+The court later decided to release Erdogan, Alpay and editor Zana Bilir Kaya from jail, pending the outcome of the trial.

+Arrests and prosecutions of writers and journalists have added to concerns over the deteriorating state of rights and freedoms in Turkey.
+Asli Erdogan’s arrest in August also increased fears that the government was using emergency powers meant to deal with the perpetrators of a failed military coup in July to go after all government critics.

-Turkish authorities have arrested 1,656 people in the past six months for allegedly supporting terrorist organizations or insulting officials on social media, and is investigating another 10,000 people, according to government figures.
+Turkish authorities have arrested 1,656 people in the past six months for allegedly supporting terrorist organizations or insulting officials on social media, and are investigating 10,000 more people, according to government figures.

+“As we come here to watch the trial of Asli Erdogan, Necmiye Alpay, Inan Kizilkaya and other journalist friends, we have learnt that another journalist friend of ours, Ahmet Sik, has been taken away,” opposition legislator Baris Yarkadas told reporters outside the Istanbul courthouse.

+He said: “Even though we woke with the hope that Asli Erdogan, Necmiye Alpay, Inan Kizilkaya and other journalist friends will find freedom, we are still seeing journalists being targeted, apprehended and intimidated.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.